Sun Protection Advice for Children and Babies

 Sun protection advice for infants under 6 months

-Sunscreen application is best avoided in infants less than 6 months of age as babies’ skin is thinner than that of adults, and it can absorb the UV-active ingredients in sunscreen more easily.
-Also, infants have a high surface-area to body-weight ratio compared to older children and adults.
-Both these factors mean that a baby’s exposure to the chemicals in sunscreens is greater, increasing the risk of an unwanted reaction.
+Sunscreen application is best avoided in infants less than 6 months of age as babies have a higher surface-area to body-weight ratio compared with older children and adults, which means that a baby’s exposure to the chemicals in sunscreens is greater, possibly increasing the risk of an unwanted reaction.

-The best approach is to keep infants under 6 months out of direct sun and in the shade as much as possible.
-This is especially important around the mid-part of the day when UV radiation is most intense.
-It is preferable to make use of clothing and shade but if there’s no way to keep a young infant out of the sun, applying high SPF sunscreen to small areas such as the cheeks and back of the hands is acceptable.
+The best approach is to keep infants under 6 months out of direct sun and in the shade as much as possible, not only to reduce their UV exposure but also to reduce the heat load on the baby.
+This is especially important around the mid-part of the day when UV radiation is most intense and the sun can be at its hottest.
+It is preferable to make use of clothing and shade rather than sunscreen but if there’s no way to keep a young infant out of the sun, applying high SPF sunscreen to small areas such as the cheeks and back of the hands is acceptable.
 Remember that no sunscreen can provide 100 per cent protection from the sun, so this should never be solely relied on.

 Sun protection advice for toddlers and children